 - What will be a bingo?
 Will you do traditional or a non-traditional bingo (see examples below)?

-Give everyone a unique bingo card.
+Give everyone a one of the different bingo game cards.
 You’ll want people to have unique cards or else two people will bingo at the same time, which may still happen with all unique cards, but at least it’s not guaranteed to happen.

-Give people some sort of markers (or these bingo stampers) to use for the game.
+Give people some sort of markers to use for the game.
 If you’re going to play multiple games with the same cards, skip the bingo stampers and go with markers they can put on and take off each game.

 Some of my favorite Valentine bingo markers include:

 - Sweetart heart shaped candy (you can also use conversation hearts, but I think the Sweetart ones taste better)

 - Valentine color M&Ms (or other type of candy)

 - Wood hearts (these could be collected and reused again every year)